 Texas has some of the strictest gambling laws in the whole of the United States, if not the entire western world.
 Penal Code 47.01 prohibits almost every form of gambling in the state, apart from a few bizarre exceptions like dog and horse racing.

 Roulette, slot casino wagering and sports betting are all strictly off-limits in Texas (well, almost strictly off-limits, but we’ll get to that later).
+The approach to gambling regulations is absolutely opposite to the situation by north neighbors where each no wagering casino Canada continues to attract new players.
 In this article, we take an in-depth look at what is and isn’t legal in the state, as well as hypothesizing whether Texas would benefit from adopting the same approach to gambling as the United Kingdom.

 What is illegal in Texas?